Tanikai/messeji/messeji.typ

   }
 }

-/// Helper function to array image names that are present in the chat.
+/// Helper function to get image names that are present in the chat for further
+/// processing.
 /// -> dictionary
 #let get-image-names(
   /// Array of messages. -> array